Comic-Con® 47th Robert A. Heinlein Blood Drive 2023

-Thus longtime Comic-Con committee member Jackie Estrada approached the author with an offer to hold a blood drive in San Diego if he would consent to being a guest.
+Thus, longtime Comic-Con committee member Jackie Estrada approached the author with an offer to hold a blood drive in San Diego if he would consent to be a guest.
 He agreed, and in 1977 Heinlein came to Comic-Con.
 He and his wife, Ginny, had a great time and Heinlein even drew a picture for the Sunday morning Art Auction.

-"David Scroggy [now a Vice President at Dark Horse Comics] was the first blood drive coordinator," recalls Estrada.
+"David Scroggy [who went on to be a VP at Dark Horse Comics before he retired] was the first blood drive coordinator," recalls Estrada.
 "We also had Theodore Sturgeon there signing his book, Some of Your Blood, which he gave to all of the blood donors.
 We also had entertainment for the people while they were [donating blood].
-I remember that Leslie Cabarga played the piano, C. C. Beck played the guitar.
+I remember that Leslie Cabarga played the piano, and C. C. Beck played the guitar.
 It was a very fun event and Robert was delighted.
-We've had the blood drive every year since."
+We've had the blood drive every year since.

 Robert Anson Heinlein (July 7, 1907 - May 8, 1988) was one of the most popular and respected science fiction authors of the 20th Century.
 By setting a high standard for science and engineering plausibility, he helped raise the genre's standards of literary quality.
 He was the first writer to break into mainstream magazines such as The Saturday Evening Post in the late 1940s with unvarnished science fiction.
 He was also among the first authors of bestselling novel-length science fiction in the modern mass-market era.